gridbugs/gridbugs.org/content/blog/ocaml-tooling-surprises/index.md

 I searched the web for `AudioComponentFindNext` which led me to some Apple developer docs for the AudioToolbox framework.
-So the foreign archive must depend on some frameworks on MacOS for doing "audio stuff" and I need to tell the linker about it.
+So the foreign archive must depend on some frameworks on MacOS for doing audio stuff and I need to tell the linker about it.
 Eventually I found the appropriate linker flags to copy/paste from stack overflow:

 ```
 -framework CoreServices -framework CoreAudio -framework AudioUnit -framework AudioToolbox
 ```

 Now I have to find a way to pass these flags to the linker.
 If this was a C program I could pass them via the C compiler.
 Something like:

 ```
 clang foo.c -Wl,-framework,CoreServices,-framework,CoreAudio,-framework,AudioUnit,-framework,AudioToolbox
 ```